August 11, 2025

 MyMind still has its strengths: its clean design and focus on privacy remain attractive.
 But if you've hit a wall with its pricing, lack of folders, AI or weak collaboration feature, it's time to upgrade.

-Kosmik leads the pack, offering a free, AI-powered infinite canvas that supports real-time collaboration.
-It’s the ideal space for visual thinkers who want browsing, saving, and brainstorming all in one.
+Kosmik leads the pack, offering an AI-powered infinite canvas that supports real-time collaboration.
+It's the ideal space for visual thinkers who want browsing, saving, and brainstorming all in one.